radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-1.md

 - [VMR-667]: Improvement to prevent multiple failovers with the same host, port and Secure Data Connector group.

+- [VMR-719]: Added support to automatically sync directory store backup files across RadiantOne cluster nodes.

+## Security Vulnerability Fixes

+- [VMR-558]: Upgraded Jetty libraries to 94.4.53 and included new transitive dependency (util-ajax) for vulnerability remediation.

+- [VMR-559]: Updated aws java-sdk libraries from version 1.11.38 to version 1.12.261 for vulnerability remediation.

+- [VMR-562]: Updated guava library version from 20.0 to 24.11-jre and added missing guava dependency (failureaccess:1.0.1) for guava:32.0.0-jre for vulnerability remediation.

+- [VMR-568]: Updaated not-yet-commons-ssl package from 0.3.9 to 0.3.17 to address vulnerability CVE-2014-3604.

+- [VMR-591 & VMR-592]: Updated the Apache commons-httpclient library for vulnerability remediation detailed in CVE-2012-5783 and Improper Certificate Validation.

+- [VMR-593]: Updated opensaml version to 2.6.6 for vulnerability remediation.

 ## Bug Fixes